NethyC/alx-system_engineering-devops/0x00-shell_basics/README.md

-display long format user and group id
+display files with user and group id